netbox-community/ansible_modules/README.md

 [![Code style: black](https://img.shields.io/badge/code%20style-black-000000.svg)](https://github.com/ambv/black)
 ![Release](https://img.shields.io/github/v/release/netbox-community/ansible_modules)

-# Netbox modules for Ansible using Ansible Collections
+# NetBox modules for Ansible using Ansible Collections

 We have moved this collection to a different namespace and collection name on Ansible Galaxy.
 The new versions will be at `netbox.netbox`.

-To keep the code simple, we only officially support the two latesst releases of Netbox and don't guarantee backwards compatibility beyond that.
+To keep the code simple, we only officially support the two latest releases of NetBox and don't guarantee backwards compatibility beyond that.
 We do try and keep these breaking changes to a minimum, but sometimes changes to NetBox's API cause us to have to make breaking changes.

 ## Requirements